 In practical terms, investors care about duration because it also indicates how sensitive a bond’s price is to changes in interest rates.
 It helps investors to predict how much they will make (or lose) as bond prices change with inflation.
 A bond’s price and duration have an inverse relationship.
 If one goes up, the other goes down.

 As a simple example, let’s say you have a bond with a duration of five years.
 If interest rates increase by 1%, the bond’s price will decrease by 5%.
 If interest rates somehow increase by 2%, the same bond’s price would decrease by 10%.
 And if you have a bond with a duration of five years and the interest rate decreases by 1%, then the bond’s price will increase by 5%.

-The exact calculations behind duration are a bit complex.
-Thankfully, though, you don’t need to know them to understand why duration is useful.
+The exact calculations behind the duration are a bit complex.
+Thankfully, though, you don’t need to know them to understand why the duration is useful.

 What makes the conversation around duration even trickier is that there are really two types of duration.
 Macaulay duration measures how long it will take for you to receive payouts equivalent to a bond’s price, and modified duration measures the sensitivity of a bond’s price to changes in interest rates.
 People commonly confuse the two types.

 How Duration Interacts with Bond Prices